 You’ve polished your resume to no end, especially after finding a great job posting that seems tailor-made for your leadership skills.
-But did your cover letter merit the same attention?
+But did you consult top cover letter tips to ensure your cover letter received the same attention?

 Many hiring managers use your cover letter to gauge your interest in the company, as well as to measure your aptitude for the job.

 Therefore, when you resort to “Dear Sir, I’m interested in your open job, here’s my resume,” you’re missing out on a critical chance to persuade employers to take you seriously for a top leadership role.

 These 5 cover letter tips cover common mistakes and omissions that can quickly knock you out of consideration for the job you crave:

 “I am a Software Product Manager with 14 years leading product development teams” or “In response to your ad for an Operations Director, I have enclosed my resume” really aren’t compelling enough to use as opening statements.

 Instead, try a hook that makes the hiring manager pay immediate attention, as in these examples: